mks-6

 review:

-been experimentally determined for MKS-6.
-The C2 domain suggests
+experimentally determined for MKS-6.
+The C2 domain suggests potential lipid

-potential lipid or calcium binding, but this has not been directly
+or calcium binding, but this has not been directly demonstrated for MKS-6.

 action: ACCEPT

-molecular function has been experimentally characterized for MKS-6.
-The
+function has been experimentally characterized for MKS-6.
+The protein functions

 - term: